luci/luci-go/rts/doc/eval.md

 ## Safety

 A safe RTS algorithm doesn't let bad code into the repository.
+There are two safety scores: change recall and test recall.

+### Change recall

-Safety is scored as a ratio `preserved_rejections/total_rejections`, where
+Change recall is the ratio `preserved_rejections/total_rejections`, where
 *   `total_rejections` is the number of patchsets rejected by CQ due to test failures.
 More generally, a single *rejection* may span multiple patchsets.
 *  `preserved_rejections` is how many of them would still be rejected